WHO ARE WINE FELLAS?

 1986 — PRESENT DAY

 Gotta keep it going, right?
 The bloodline continues with our present-day advocate of low-intervention wines: Nikko’s son, Galen.
 An ‘80s baby and a Napa Valley lifer, Galen’s been absorbing the vast wine knowledge surrounding him since childhood, nabbing his first job at age 13, working at Stag’s Leap Wine Cellars.
 Which ultimately led him to the marketing side of the industry.
 Galen managed major retail chain and restaurant accounts for Southern Glazer’s Wine & Spirits, the country’s premier wine distributor.
 What resulted was priceless insight into how wine is made and sold in America.
-He later gained certifications from the Society of Wine Educators and the Court of Master Sommeliers and studied winemaking at UC Davis extension among working harvests around the Napa Valley.
+He later gained certifications from the Society of Wine Educators and the Court of Master Sommeliers and studied winemaking at UC Davis CPE among working harvests around the Napa Valley.
 Now, Galen tirelessly builds on that experience as the founder and vintner of Wine Fellas.
 In keeping with the historical philosophy shared by all four Schoch generations, Galen remains dedicated to his family’s commitment to the good stuff.